 What is a Guest?

-Why Do We Call You A Guest?
+Why We Call You Our 'Guest'

 Unlike the rehab centers that call the visitors “clients” or “patients,” Spokane Heights welcomes you as a guest.
 As your host, we guide you through early recovery with empathy and compassion.
 You are our guests, and it is a privilege to care for you.
 Royal Life Centers at Spokane Heights encourages your participation throughout your treatment, rekindling your joy in life and recovery.